 Weekly coached runs at trails across the front range!

-Program options include Couch to Trails (train up to 5k), Beginner trail running program (train up to 10k), Training group (train for 1/2 marathon distance) and new this year a women’s ultra training group!
+Program options include Couch to Trails (train up to 5k), Beginner trail running program (train up to 10k), Training group (train for 1/2 marathon distance) and a new race team with free monthly social runs and more perks!

 Women Trail Runners of Colorado: